SavannahHQ/docs/getting-started/index.md

 One of Savannah's guiding principles is that anybody who interacts with anybody in your community is part of that community.
 That's why it tracks activity from employees and even bots, and includes them in visualizations and reports.
 But looking at each of these groups individually also has value, which is why filtering by `Role` is built into most Savannah pages.

-In order to take advantage of this feature you will need to specific which members of your community are Staff or Bots by going to their Member Profile page and clicking the `Edit` button.
+In order to take advantage of this feature you will need to specify which members of your community are Staff or Bots by going to their Member Profile page and clicking the `Edit` button.
 Everybody is set as Community by default, so you will only need to do this for Bots and Staff.

 ![Edit a Member](./EditMemberForm.png)